Student teacher, Zach H, assisting in classroom.

 CAEP Accreditation

-CAEP accreditation ensures we prepare new teachers to know their subjects, their students, and have the critical training that allows them to enter the classroom ready to teach effectively.
+CAEP accreditation ensures we prepare new teachers to know their subjects, their students, and have the critical training to enter the classroom ready to teach effectively.

 96%+